micb25/rhOver/README.md

     Note:
     The stack limit should be set to 'unlimited' by running the command `ulimit -s unlimited` before running rhOver, otherwise it can happen that rhOver crashes during matrix algebra operations.

+## Citation

+Please quote the usage of the rhOver program and any scientific results in any form obtained with it by the following reference:

+*rhOver: Determination of Magnetic Anisotropy and Related Properties for Dysprosium(III) Single-Ion Magnets by Semi-Empirical Approaches utilizing Hartree-Fock Wave Functions.* Michael Böhme, Winfried Plass, *J. Comput.
+Chem.* **2018**, *accepted*.